EttaWallet/EttaWallet/README.md

 ## Current Limitations

 - Ships in testnet for now
+- Zero-conf channels are still incomplete pending more testing.
+New channels will be usable once the funding transaction has **one** confirmation.
 - Translations are outdated.
 - Accessibility features are outdated for most components.